 - 1) Dependent allowance: A deduction of \$480 is taken for each dependent, which is defined as any family member other than the head, spouse, or co-head who is under the age of 18 or who is 18 or older and is a person with disabilities or a full-time student.
 This amount may be adjusted annually by HUD in accord with the CPI for urban wage earners and clerical workers, rounded to the next lowest multiple of \$25.
-Foster children, foster adults, and live-in aides are never considered dependents. - 2) "Elderly" allowance: \$525-per household for families whose head or spouse is 62 or over or are persons with disabilities.
-A single deduction of \$525 is taken for the family.
-This amount may be adjusted annually by HUD in accordance with the Consumer Price Index for urban wage earners and clerical workers and rounded to the next lowest multiple of \$25. - 3) Allowable unreimbursed health and medical expenses for all family members are deducted for elderly families and families whose head, spouse or co-head is a person with a disability.
-Medical deductions will only be allowed to the extent that the sum exceeds three percent (MTW policy) of the annual income. - 4) Expenses for attendant care or auxiliary apparatus for persons with disabilities if needed to enable the individual or an adult family member to work, actively seek work, or attend school (including vocational training).

-5) Childcare expenses for children under 13 are deducted when childcare is necessary to allow an adult family member to work or further his or her education (including vocational training).
+Foster children, foster adults, and live-in aides are never considered dependents. - 2) "Elderly" allowance: \$400 per household for families whose head or spouse is 62 or over or are persons with disabilities.
+A single deduction of \$400 is taken for the family. - 3) Allowable unreimbursed health and medical expenses for all family members are deducted for elderly families and families whose head, spouse, or co-head is a person with a disability.
+Medical deductions will only be allowed to the extent that the sum exceeds three percent (MTW policy) of the annual income. - 4) Expenses for attendant care or auxiliary apparatus for persons with disabilities if needed to enable the individual or an adult family member to work, actively seek work, or attend school (including vocational training). - 5) Childcare expenses for children under 13 are deducted when childcare is necessary to allow an adult family member to work or further his or her education actively seek work, or attend school (including vocational training).

-8.44 HEALTH & MEDICAL EXPENSE DEDUCTION
+8.43 HEALTH & MEDICAL EXPENSE DEDUCTION

-Health and medical care expenses are any costs incurred in the diagnosis, cure, mitigation, treatment, or prevention of disease or payments for treatments affecting any structure or function of the body.
+Health and medical care expenses are any costs incurred in the diagnosis, cure, mitigation, treatment or prevention of disease, or payments for treatments affecting any structure or function of the body.
 Health and medical care expenses include medical insurance premiums and long-term care premiums that are paid or anticipated during the period for which annual income is computed.

-Upon HUD approval, unreimbursed health and medical expenses may be deducted to the extent that, in combination with any disability assistance expenses, they exceed three percent (3%) of gross annual income.
+Unreimbursed health and medical expenses may be deducted to the extent that, in combination with any disability assistance expenses, they exceed three percent (3%) of gross annual income.